fouri-io/fouri-io.github.io/_posts/2020-11-21-scale-with-cdk.md

 Cool!
 We can do that, let me introduce you to CDK, the first dose is free, after that it will cost you -- tell your friends.

-Curtain call *Skynet* a fully available, replicated, isolated, container service that has a DynamoDB serving content.
+Introducing *Skynet* a fully available, replicated, isolated, container service that has DynamoDB serving content.
 It happens to be a killing machine intent on destroying the human race, but let's look beyond that minor pitfall and appreciate all the other cool stuff!

-Humblebrag - I can provision this in ~60 lines of code versus ~1100 lines it would take in CloudFormation.
+With CDK, this can be provisioned in ~60 lines of code versus ~1100 lines it would take in CloudFormation.
 I can actually do it in even less with the very recent introduction of ECS Service Extensions, but I will save that for another day/blog.

 ![Application Load Balanced Fargate Architecture](/assets/images/applicationloadbalancedfargate.png)